microsounds/microsounds.github.io/.src/notes/dotfiles.md

 	# Invoke the login shell to apply changes made to the environment
 	$ exec $SHELL -l
 	```
 4. Run `post-install` in the shell to run post-install scripts automatically.
-Do not run as `root`
+Do not run as root.
 	* _Sets up the package manager, installs essential packages, window manager, text editor, etc._
 5. Reboot to finish.
 	* _[`xinit`]({GIT_REMOTE}/atelier/raw/master/.xinitrc) starts automatically upon login to [`tty1`]({GIT_REMOTE}/atelier/raw/master/.profile)._